Home | Ship Stats | Wreck Site | Historical Background|

 Hull Number: 988 Port of Registry: Morehead City, N.C., USA

-Owner: British Royal Navy (on loan to the United States Navy)
+Owner: UK Royal Navy (on loan to the United States Navy)

 Lloyd's Register Details: Steel hull, cruiser stern, triple expansion, three cylinder engine